 - Imagine stepping into a specific room of your house.
 You open the door and turn to the left.
 What do you see?
 Take your time to visualise the walls, any furniture, windows etc. Allow yourself to see the colours of this side of the room, the shapes, the general outline of the room and so on.

-- Once you have viewed each side of the room, allow yourself to fill in the details.
+- Once you have viewed each side of the room, fill in the details.
 Are there any items left out?
 Is anything out of place?
 Are the lights on or off?
-Allow yourself to see these details.
+See these details.

-- Open your eyes and try to recall the same mental picture.
-You will find it harder because information from your environment is interfering with the mental picture.
+- Open your eyes and recall the same mental picture.
+You will find it harder because the information from your environment is interfering with the mental picture.
 The more you practice this exercise, the more you will be able to use your creative mind while your eyes are open, which will significantly help you to think clearly in daily life.

 I do this exercise once a week.
 It’s a terrific way to increase the power of your imagination.
 But you might be wondering: Why do you want to imagine the rooms of your house?

 7: Practice Yoga

 8: Read and watch fantasy to open your mind

-Scientific research shows that reading or watching highly imaginative fiction improves creativity.
+Scientific research shows that reading or watching highly imaginative fiction improves our creativity.

 The best genre for this is fantasy.
 For instance, the Harry Potter series or anything by Terry Pratchett.
 Fantasy books are packed full of highly imaginative scenes.
 They are the most creatively liberating genre of novels.

 Alternatively, watch creative movies.
 These can be movies that are highly creative in themselves (Inception, for instance).
 Alternatively, they can be movies that show a character being highly creative (such as Amadeus).

 In his book Positive Psychology At The Movies, Niemiec states that the best movies for imagination are: